0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/tx-prioritization-egp.md

 \texttt{GasPriceFinal} = \frac{\texttt{SignedGasPrice}}{2}
 $$

-The transaction execution takes only half of the signed gas price.
+The transaction execution incurs only half of the signed gas price.

 ## Concluding remarks